CapricanDRJ/HadesStarCommunityData/docs/corp/7144c7cdb9f369d9e56199379429b01172d00a5142f6ceda71031de9bf6e0d25/index.md

 # Whitestar Match Day

-This chart shows the frequency of days of the week when whitestars were matched.
+This chart shows the frequency of days of the week when whitestars were matched in your local timezone

 <!-- Load Chart.js from jsDelivr CDN -->
 <script src="https://cdn.jsdelivr.net/npm/chart.js@4.0.1"></script>